Penang

 When you're staying in Batu Ferringhi it's easy to go by local bus.
 A lot of taxi's are waiting to bring you back or to take you to the center of the city.
 Of course you can also take the local bus!

 Just outside the shopping complex, across the street, you'll find more local shops.
-These shops are all new (2001).
 You should also have a look over there.

 Gurney Plaza

-The latest air-conditioned shopping complex is "Gurney Plaza"
+An air-conditioned shopping complex also is "Gurney Plaza"

 It is situated between Gurney Drive and the Jalan Kelawei.